OriginChain docs

 Click-to-running takes ~30 seconds.
 There are no manual steps; the console drives the whole flow.

 Console → New instance.
-Mumbai (ap-south-1) is the home region; Frankfurt, Virginia, Tokyo, Sydney carry a 1.15× pricing multiplier on compute + storage.
+There is a home region at base price; other regions carry a 1.15× pricing multiplier on compute + storage.

 2. Click create

-We provision a dedicated EC2 (writer) and, on paid tiers, a sync follower in the same region — both behind a TLS 1.3 listener with an ACM-issued wildcard cert under <region>.db.originchain.ai.
+We provision a dedicated managed instance and, on paid configurations, a sync replica in the same region - both behind a TLS 1.3 listener with a managed wildcard cert under db.originchain.ai.

 3. Copy your bearer

-Console mints an Argon2-hashed bearer at instance creation.
+Console mints a securely hashed bearer token at instance creation.
 One active token at a time.
 Rotation is a single click and emits an audit-log entry; the prior token is honored for 60s to cover rolling deploys.

 4. Connect